 Benefits of the OHV Registration Program

-The Colorado OHV Registration Program user fees fund trail maintenance, construction, trailheads, parking areas, support facilities, trail signs, maps, and education.
+The Colorado OHV Registration Program user fees (over $4 million annually) fund trail maintenance, construction, trailheads, parking areas, support facilities, trail signs, maps, and education.
 It enables law enforcement personnel to identify and return stolen vehicles, encourages safe and responsible OHV use, and promotes respect for public lands.